Private officer of arms: King of Arms of the Royal House of the Two Sicilies

-In 10 November 1962 Fernando Muñoz Altea was appointed King of Arms of the Royal House of the Two Sicilies by the claimant Prince Ranieri, Duke of Castro, and Head of the Royal House.
+On 10 November 1962 Fernando Muñoz Altea was appointed King of Arms of the Royal House of the Two Sicilies by the claimant Prince Ranieri, Duke of Castro, and Head of the Royal House.
 The Kingdom of Sicily did not have actual heralds (to grant coats of arms and issue certificates of nobility) in recent times, but rather a Commission for Titles of Nobility based in Naples until 1861.
 This commission concerned itself with administration of certain nobiliary institutions and recognition of titles of nobility.
 Muñoz Altea continued this tradition as a Private Officer of Arms of the Royal House.
 In addition to his office as King of Arms, Muñoz Altea was a delegate of the Sacred Military Constantinian Order of Saint George.
 He died in Mexico City on March 2, 2018.